 - Developing software and building circuitry for a communications network

 - Research, development, and hands-on testing of seat designs and attenuation methods for reentry vehicles

 - Modeling and analysis of the ground effects of a vertical powered landing vehicle

 - Designing, developing, and testing a simulation model of a launch vehicle hydraulic system

 - Creating a telemetry visualization program to aid engineering support teams in vehicle monitoring tasks

-Applicants must be enrolled in an undergraduate or graduate degree program in science or engineering and have obtained a Junior or higher standing by June of the year for which you are applying.
+Applicants must be enrolled in an undergraduate or graduate degree program in science, engineering, accounting or business and have obtained a junior or higher standing by June of the year for which you are applying.
 Students must be a U.S. citizen, permanent resident alien or otherwise able to review all export-controlled technical information.

 Applications for the 2014 Summer Internship are now being accepted.
 Application and reference deadline is January 31st, 2014.
 If you have any questions regarding the Summer Internship, please contact: firstname.lastname@example.org.